Doomcat29/IT254-Arduino-Project/README.md

 ## Overview

-The AI Shopping Cart is a promotional supermarket prototype that allows customers to add items to their basket as long as the total remains under a fixed spending limit.
+The AI Shopping Cart is a prototype that allows customers to add items to their basket as long as the total remains under a fixed spending limit.
 A camera combined with AI-based object detection identifies items such as fruits, vegetables, and prepared foods as they appear in the cart.
 The system calculates a running total based on predefined prices and provides an audible alert when the limit is exceeded.

 This project demonstrates the practical integration of computer vision, real-time data processing, and physical hardware feedback in a retail environment.